 I normally say, “keep it clean and drink lots of water”, but lately I’ve found myself going into greater detail about exactly what “clean” means.

-So, since I have had success losing weight intermittent fasting, I will share the foods that I stick to when I’m really focusing on eating well.
+So, since I have had success losing weight intermittent fasting, I will share the foods that I think work best!